WHAT DAY WAS CHRIST CRUCIFIED?

 (This article is based on one by Grady Daniel, but has been edited

 The traditional explanation mistakenly says that Jesus was crucified on Friday.
-Trying to justify that Friday was the day of the crucifixion those that whole this view say that the Jews counted any part of a day as a full day.
+In trying to justify that friday was the day of the crucifixion those that hold this view say that the Jews counted any part of a day as a full day.
 That is, part of Friday is day one; Saturday, day two; and if arose sometime Sunday morning - day three.
 This explanation has some serious problems.

 It is true that the Jewish people did not reckon time the way we do.
 This is one of the first considerations.

 1. The Jewish day ended at sundown and the new day began at sunrise.

 2. Their Sabbath Day began at sundown Friday (about 6 p.m.) and ended at sundown Saturday.
 In Genesis 1:5 after the first day of creation, God said ". . . the evening and the morning were the first day."
 After the completion of each day of creation the Lord states the ". . . the evening and the morning were the______day."

 If Jesus was crucified on the traditional Friday and rose again anytime after 6 p.m.
 Saturday (the Jewish Sunday) He could not have been in the tomb ("heart of the earth") three full days and three full nights as He said He would be.
 Some might try to dismiss the importance of Jesus' statement, but He said it would be a sign to the Jews that He was the Messiah.
 If He was not actually in the grave three full days and three full nights there would be no way to authenticate the sign, so He had to be in the tomb the full time as He stated.